stanfordnlp/cocoa/README.md

 A **dataset** reads in training and testing examples from JSON files.

 ## Code organization
 CoCoA is designed to be modular so that one can plug in their own task/modules easily.
-Below we use ```task``` as the custom task name (e.g. "mutualfriends") in modules or paths.
+Below we use ```task``` as the custom task name (e.g. "mutualfriends").

 ### Data collection
 #### Generate scenarios
 We provide basic infrastructure to set up a website that pairs two users or a user and a bot to chat in a given scenario.
 The first step is to generate/write a ```.json``` schema file and then (randomly) generate a set of scenarios that the dialogue will be situated in.
-The scenario generation script should be ```src/scripts/task/generate_scenarios.py```.
+The scenario generation script is ```task/scripts/generate_scenarios.py```.

 #### Setup the web server
 The website pairs a user with another user or a bot (if available).
 A dialogue scenario is displayed and the two agents can chat with each other to complete the task until the time limit is reached.
 Users are then directed to a survey to rate their partners in terms of fluency, collaboration etc. All dialogue events are logged in a database.